Zayn Malik Gets New Tattoo As Gigi Hadid Joins #TiedTogether Campaign

 Although the show was recently announced around March 21, details about whether Zayn Malik or Yolanda Hadid’s children will have a major or minor role in the show have not.
 According to the website for Model Moms, the air date is still unknown.

-However, 2017 might be less about Gigi Hadid as a model or presence on Yolanda’s TV show, and more about Gigi the photographer.
+However, 2017 might be less about Gigi Hadid as a model or presence on Yolanda’s TV show and more about Gigi the photographer.
 For example, Gigi Hadid recently took pictures of Zayn Malik for his modeling for the 2017 Versace Versus fashion line.

 Adding to this, Harper’s Bazaar states that Gigi Hadid’s passion for photography started with her mother.
 While Yolanda Hadid was traveling the world as a supermodel in the 1990s, she took lots of pictures.